fgiorgio/reactnd-project-udacicards/README.md

 npm install
 ```

-then run the app on a remote device or emulators
+then run the app on a remote device or emulators (tested with Android)

 ```
 expo start